Heavenly Christmas: a different perspective

 God: No.

-God: [cuts in] Absolutely!
+God: [cuts off] Absolutely!
 They're my children.

 [Pause]